fenglielie/dotfiles/README.md

 # Dotfiles

-This repository is used to synchronize configuration files across different platforms.
+This repository is used to synchronize configurations across different platforms.

 ## Usage

-Clone it into the home directory (or another location) and execute the `setup.py` script
+Clone the repository into your home directory (or another location), and execute `setup.py`.
 ```bash
 git clone git@github.com:/dotfiles.git ~/.dotfiles